Nutrition in Cancer Care (PDQ®): Supportive care - Patient Information [NCI] - Food and Drug Interactions

 |Matulane||Procarbazine||Alcohol may cause headache, trouble breathing, flushed skin,nausea, orvomiting,Caffeinemay raiseblood pressure.|

 |Temodar||Temozolomide||Food may slow or decrease the drug's effect.|

 Talk with your doctor about possible food and drug interactions.

 Some herbal supplements do not mix safely with certain drugs or foods.

 Taking some herbal supplements with certain foods and drugs may change how well cancer treatment works or cause life-threatening side effects.
-Talk with your doctor about possible interactions with herbal supplements.
+Talk with your doctor about how herbal supplements may affect your cancer treatment.